Some of us still have a lot of deschooling to do, right?

-If you’re in any of my private coaching groups, (Unschooling DIY or Creating Confidence Membership) you’ll have access to a deeper dive on each of these 6 areas I want you to focus on.
+If you’re in my private coaching group, (Creating Confidence Membership) you’ll have access to a deeper dive on each of these 6 areas I want you to focus on.
 But I’m going to give you the Six Unschooling Curriculum Topics here.

 And no, they’re not related to subjects or even academics.